skip to main content

 Dear Sherwood Families,

-As we have shared, all of us here at Sherwood strongly believe in open communication and greatly value parental involvement.
-To be successful in school, our children need support from both home and school; a strong partnership with you will make a great difference in your child's education.
-It is my goal to continue to establish and maintain strong parental partnerships, for we know that all of us working together, in the best interest of our children, is the greatest precursor to student success.
-Throughout the year, please don't hesitate to contact me with any questions, concerns, or to learn more about the place where your child spends the majority of his or her time each day!
-We use Parent Square regularly to communicate, but I always encourage a personal phone call or email, as well.
-I'm still enjoying getting to know everyone!
+As we begin our new school year, I am excited to maintain and strengthen the strong home-school partnerships we have created over the past few years; for we know that all of us working together in the best interest of our children is the greatest precursor to student success.
+Throughout the year, please do not hesitate to contact me with any questions, concerns, or to learn more about the place where your child spends the majority of his or her time each day!
+The District will continue to use ParentSquare to communicate regularly, but I always encourage a personal phone call or email, as well.

 Very truly yours,